moudrkat/Minimize_me/README.txt

 The aim of this app is to give the user opportunity to compare Tensorflow optimizers paths on via visualisation on f(x,y) surface.

+There is a future possibility to add column function definition to UI.
+Thats why i am lambdyfing the string expression to get the function.